barrowclift/barrowclift.github.io/_posts/2015-07-26-making-terminal-better.markdown

 ----------

-[^quiz]: Pop quiz, do you know how to get the total space used (in GB) of your main drive *without* having to dig through a man page or reference a Unix bible?
+[^quiz]: Pop quiz, do you know how to get the total space used (in <span class="small-caps">GB</span>) of your main drive *without* having to dig through a man page or reference a Unix bible?
 Probably not.